Museums in the 16th Arrondissement of Paris

 Guimet Museum, arts asiatics

-The Guimet Museum has some temporary exhibitions, but the most essential displays are the collections dedicated to the different regions of Asia.
+The Guimet Museum has some temporary exhibitions, which offer fascinating attractions to immerse oneself in, but the most essential displays are the collections dedicated to the different regions of Asia, each providing a unique cultural experience.

 These are divided into Afghanistan, the Himalayas, Southeast Asia, Central Asia, India, and several other collections.

-Free admission to the Guimet Museum with the Paris Pass.
+Free admission to the Guimet Museum with the Paris Pass to enjoy a total immersion, unlike any other cultural tour.

 Palais de Tokyo and Musée d’Art Moderne de la Ville de Paris